vonMort/Dark-Times/README.md

 # Dark Times

-Dark-Times is a mod package for the game "Rimworld" based on the technologies and weapons from World War II.
+Dark Times is a mod package for the game "Rimworld" based on the technologies and weapons from World War II.
 The package includes a variety of weapons, clothing items, custom-created sounds, and graphics.
 ## Installation

 #### Via Steam Workshop